Netflix/metaflow/metaflow/tutorials/06-statistics-redux/README.md

 'max-workers' is used to limit the number of parallel genre specific statistics computations.
-You can then access the data artifacts (even the local CSV file) from anywhere because the data is being stored in AWS S3.**
+You can then access the data artifacts (even the local CSV file) from anywhere because the data is being stored in AWS S3.
+This tutorial uses `pandas` which may not be available in your environment.
+Use the 'conda' package manager with the `conda-forge` channel added to run this tutorial in any environment**

 #### Showcasing:
 - '--with batch' command line option